jeffmlpsi/for-aruna/Readme.md

 Make sure you name you AWS SSO profile iam-profile, since that is used in the code.

 To run:
-a) run.sh:              python3 st34.py "AllowSshHttpHttps" TestKeyPair-US-West-1 ../../keypairs
+a) run.sh:              python3 st34.py "test" TestKeyPair-US-West-2 ./keypairs
 or
-b) run-and-delete.sh:   python3 st34.py "AllowSshHttpHttps" TestKeyPair-US-West-1 ../../keypairs -d
+b) run-and-delete.sh:   python3 st34.py "test" TestKeyPair-US-West-2 ./keypairs -d

 Change to keypair file name to match what is on your system.
 And, the path to the folder that contains the keypairs.